-Date: __________
+December 1, 2000

 Black Hills Pepperell Power Associates, Inc.

 1075 Noel Ave.

 Wheeling, IL 60090

 Fax No. 847-459-4140

 CONFIRMATION AGREEMENT

 (Tolling)

-This confirmation agreement ("Confirmation Agreement") shall confirm the agreement reached on _______, (the "Trade Date") between Black Hills Pepperell Power Associates, Inc. ("Black Hills" or "Seller") and Enron Power Marketing, Inc. ("EPMI" or "Buyer") regarding a “tolling” transaction whereby EPMI has the exclusive right to dispatch Black Hill’s Pepperell Facility (“Facility”) and receive from Black Hills Firm (LD) Energy under the terms and conditions that follow.
-EPMI and Black Hills have entered into a Master Power Purchase and Sale Agreement dated _______ ("Master Agreement"), which shall govern this Transaction.
+This confirmation agreement ("Confirmation Agreement") shall confirm the agreement reached on December 1, 2000, (the "Trade Date") between Black Hills Pepperell Power Associates, Inc. ("Black Hills" or "Seller") and Enron Power Marketing, Inc. ("EPMI" or "Buyer") regarding a “tolling” transaction whereby EPMI has the exclusive right to dispatch Black Hill’s Pepperell Facility (“Facility”) and receive from Black Hills Firm (LD) Energy under the terms and conditions that follow.
+EPMI and Black Hills have entered into a Master Power Purchase and Sale Agreement dated December 1, 2000, ("Master Agreement"), which shall govern this Transaction.
 Notwithstanding any contrary provisions in the Master Agreement, in the event of any conflict between this Confirmation Agreement and the Master Agreement, the terms of this Confirmation Agreement shall control.